dinaiprahem/CSharpProjects/README.md

 **Description**: A simple console-based quiz game where the player answers multiple-choice questions.

 **Features**:
-- multiple questions on general knowledge
+- Multiple questions on general knowledge
 - Provides feedback on correct and incorrect answers
 - Calculates and displays the final score